sverrisson/walkaboutserver/README.md

 * Xcode from Apple Store (used for the App)
 * git
 * Nodejs v11.1+ (npm comes with it).
-* Docker for mac (includes Docker Compose): https://store.docker.com/editions/community/docker-ce-desktop-mac
+* Docker for mac (recent version): https://store.docker.com/editions/community/docker-ce-desktop-mac

 ### 2) Verify installations and fetch projects: